 We want to provide that feedback from someone who’s more senior to you, and we can match you with that person, maybe we can match you actual job opportunities and freelance opportunities as well.
 Because, like almost any other platform on the web, there’s real evidence on Mural.
 It’s not just what you’re saying about your work, it’s what you’ve actually done.
 And I think that’s a really rich graph that that that we’re excited to start utilizing the online opportunity for our users.

 Product Gym: Thank you so much, man.
 I mean, that’s awesome.
 That’s awesome.
 I’m excited for you guys.
 Yeah.
-So having said that, we definitely would love to get you in at some point to let our students know about this, most likely after New Year.
+So having said that, we definitely would love to get you in at some point to let our members know about this, most likely after New Year.
 Ajay, thank you so much for making time and you know I appreciate that.

 Product Gym: Have a great holiday.
 We’ll talk soon.
 And this has been another podcast from Product Gym.
 This is Rich, signing out.